yanivkalfa/react-redux-immutable-router-localization/README.md

 # react-redux-immutable-router-localization.
-Is a small, simple and production ready react js boilerplate with localization built in.
+Is a small, simple, and production ready react-js boilerplate with localization built in.
 This boilerplate utilize:

 -	redux - for state container.